 Have you been charged with domestic violence, aggravated assault, or battery?
 If so, there is no time to waste.
 The first step you should take is contacting an experienced defense attorney.
 Criminal Defense Attorney Mark Mandell at Fausone Bohn, LLP has years of experience handling our domestic violence, aggravated assault, and battery cases.
-Call us at (248) 380-0000 to discuss your domestic violence charge and what the next steps are.

 What is Domestic Violence, Aggravated Assault, and Battery?

 Domestic violence is defined as a pattern of threatening or violent behaviors combined with other kinds of abuse.
 Abusers may be married to, live with, or be dating the individual they are abusing.
 Abusers can also threaten or intimidate their ex-spouse or someone they used to live with or date.
 Domestic violence can include acts like physical assaults, threats, stalking, sexual abuse, and verbal, emotional, or financial abuse.

 Assault is when an individual puts another person in reasonable fear of injury, by a verbal threat, or physical action, without touching.
 Battery occurs when that threat is carried out by contacting the victim.
 The victim does not need to be injured by contact, so long as the contact was unwanted and would be offensive to that person.
 This also applies to Assault & Battery of another’s spouse, ex-spouse, someone you are dating, resident, or former resident of the same household.